Leukemia is cancer of the body's blood-forming tissues, including the bone marrow and the lymphatic system.

 Your body's lymphatic system is part of your immune system, which protects you against infection and disease.
-It includes your spleen, thymus, bone marrow, lymph nodes and lymph channels, as well as ...
+The lymphatic system includes your spleen, thymus, lymph nodes and lymph channels, as ...

 Factors that may increase your risk of developing some types of leukemia include:

 However, most people with known risk factors don't get leukemia.
 And many people with leukemia have none of these risk factors.

 Start by seeing your family doctor or a general practitioner if you have signs or symptoms that suggest leukemia.
 If your doctor suspects you have leukemia, you may be referred to a doctor who treats diseases of the blood and bone marrow (hematologist).